SPECIAL MEETING NOTICE

 Fire District 40

 Instruction includes CPR for adults, children, and infants.
-No first aid will be taught at this time, but an introduction to Automatic Exernal Defibillator (AED) awareness will be offered.
-Each class will last approximately two hours with a minimum of eight students and no more than 25 students.
+No first aid will be taught at this time, but an introduction to Automatic Exernal Defibillator (AED) awareness is included.
+Class minimum is 10 students with a maximum of 25.
 Children under the age of 12 should not attend.

 A Note From The Chief